KPMG Privacy Statement

 Cookies will typically be placed on your computer or internet-enabled device whenever you visit us online.
 This allows the site to remember your computer or device and serves a number of purposes.

-On some of our web sites, a notification banner will appear requiring your consent to collect cookies.
+On some of our web sites, a notification banner will appear allowing you to manage your consent to collect cookies (cookie banner).
 Below is a summary of the categories of cookies collected on our websites, and how your consent may impact your experience of certain features as you navigate those websites:

 You can manage your consent for performance cookies using the cookie banner, or by updating your browser’s settings (often found in your browser’s Tools or Preferences menu) to not accept cookies.